Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Impact on the Robot Vacuum Industry

-The decision to discontinue 3i while reinforcing iRobot reflects a broader trend in the robot vacuum market: increased vertical integration between manufacturing and brand ownership.
+Initial reports suggested that discontinuing 3i while reinforcing iRobot reflected a broader trend in the robot vacuum market: increased vertical integration between manufacturing and brand ownership.

 iRobot Roomba Robot Vacuum Buyers Guide 2026